sadilak85/Wohnung-Suche/README.md

 How to download a Google Driver for Selenium:
 ![alt text](https://github.com/sadilak85/Wohnung-Suche/blob/main/pics/WebDriverChromeDownload.png?raw=true)

-How to set User Profile for Chrome: \n
+How to set User Profile for Chrome:

-1) type in your browser this:   chrome://version/   \n Then you find in the page the necessary path: \n
+1) type in your browser this:   chrome://version/

+2) find in the page the necessary path:
 ![alt text](https://github.com/sadilak85/Wohnung-Suche/blob/main/pics/ChromeUserProfile.png?raw=true)